danhetrick/perl-ircd/README.md

 # Usage

-	perl rircd.pl <CONFIGURATION FILE>
+	perl raven-ircd.pl <CONFIGURATION FILE>

-By default, Raven IRCd will load a file named `ircd.xml` located either in the directory where `rircd.pl` is located, or in the `/config` directory, in the same directory as `rircd.pl`.
-The directory where `rircd.pl` is located will be called the **home directory** in the rest of this document;  the `/config` directory located in the home directory will be called the **config directory**.
+By default, Raven IRCd will load a file named `ircd.xml` located either in the directory where `raven-ircd.pl` is located, or in the `/config` directory, in the same directory as `raven-ircd.pl`.
+The directory where `raven-ircd.pl` is located will be called the **home directory** in the rest of this document;  the `/config` directory located in the home directory will be called the **config directory**.

 # Requirements